Common Name: Green Salamander

 Size: 3 – 5 inches (7.6 – 12.7 cm)

-The Green Salamander is found in the Appalachian Mountains of the Eastern United States.
-It is the only member of its genus that is found in the eastern part of the US while the others are found in the West.
-They like to make their homes in rock crevices on cliffs or other rock outcrops.
-Males will defend their crevices from other males.
+The Green Salamander lives in the Appalachian Mountains of the Eastern United States.
+It is the only member of its genus that lives in the eastern part of the US while the others lives in the West.
+As their name suggests, they have green mottling on their backs usually over a black to brown color.
+They make their homes in rock crevices on cliffs or other rock outcrops.
+The males defend their crevices from other males.

-The Green Salamander is listed as endangered in many states (Indiana, Ohio, Maryland, and Mississippi) and as Near Threatened by the International Union for the Conservation of Nature (IUCN) Red List.
+The Green Salamander is listed as endangered in many states (Indiana, Ohio, Maryland, and Mississippi).
+The International Union for the Conservation of Nature (IUCN) Red List assesses them as Near Threatened.
 In other states, they are listed as threatened and protected species.
-Their preferred habitat is unique and not easily come by which is why they are close to being endangered.
+The salamander has a wide range and has a decent sized population.
+However, their preferred habitat is unique and not easily come.
+These areas are also threatened by developers.
 We need to protect these interesting salamanders.

 1 thought on “Green Salamander (Aneides aeneus)”